10012-NOC

 Job Titles

-Office manager - non-profit organization
+Business manager - non-profit organization

 Education, Training and Skills

-• A bachelor's degree or college diploma in business administration or a related administrative services field is usually required.
+• A bachelor's degree or college diploma in business administration or a related administrative services field is usually required

-• Several years of experience at a professional level in business administration, finance or administrative services are usually required.
+• Several years of experience at a professional level in business administration, finance or administrative services are usually required

-• An Associate of the Institute of the Chartered Secretaries and Administrators (ACIS), Fellow of the Institute of Chartered Secretaries and Administrators (FCIS) or a Professional Administrator (P Adm) designation may be required for some occupations in this group.
+• An Associate of the Institute of the Chartered Secretaries and Administrators (ACIS), Fellow of the Institute of Chartered Secretaries and Administrators (FCIS) or a Professional Administrator (P Adm) designation may be required for some occupations in this group

-• Certification in health information management by the Canadian Health Information Management Association (CHIMA) may be required.
+• Certification in health information management by the Canadian Health Information Management Association (CHIMA) may be required

-• In Quebec, certification with the Association québécoise des archivistes médicales may be required.
+• In Quebec, certification with the Association québécoise des archivistes médicales may be required

 Education programs in B.C.